CarlosUPC/Kitty-Lee/README.md

-# Kitty Lee
+﻿# Kitty Lee

 A 2D platformer of a fighter cat.

 ## Getting Started

-These is a small project made by two students of CITM - Terrassa of Design and Development of Video Games grade.
+This is a small project made by two students of CITM - Terrassa of Design and Development of Video Games grade.

 ### Installing